 Ban impressions by IP address

-On the campaign settings page in the Advanced settings section, you can enter up to 25 IP addresses where ads will stop being served.
+By experimenting with your ad campaign settings, you can restrict your ads to specific users based on IP address.
+On the campaign settings page in the Advanced settings section, you can enter up to 25 forbidden IP addresses.
 Users with these IP addresses will not be able to see ads from that particular ad campaign.

-Modem-based internet connections often have dynamic IP addresses, which may change the next time the user connects to the internet.
+Modem-based internet connections often have dynamic IP addresses, which may change the next time that same user connects to the internet.

-Companies and providers often provide internet access through a proxy server, so all computers connected to the internet through this proxy server will have the exact same IP address.
+Companies and internet providers often provide internet access through a proxy server, so all computers connected to the internet through that server will have the exact same IP address.

 In both instances, a large number of random users may have the same IP address.
-Disabling these types of IP addresses could reduce your pool of potential clients.
+If you disable these types of IP addresses, you could reduce your pool of potential clients.
 Therefore, we don't recommend doing this.